Counseling in Tokyo

 Is anxiety & depression the same thing?

-Another confusing issue is that some psychiatrists classify both anxiety and depression as “mood disorders” while others consider them separate classifications.
 The silver lining thru all this confusion is that both the psychotherapy and pharmacotherapy of these problems largely overlaps so that it is not so crucial what the exact classification is.
-Perhaps a more important point to make for persons with anxiety and/or depression is that they do not have 2 illnesses of anxiety AND depression; they have one illness that causes both feeling states, and knowing this itself is often a relief.
+Perhaps a more important point to make for persons with anxiety and/or depression is that they do not have 2 illnesses of anxiety AND depression; they have one illness that causes both feeling states, and knowing this is often a relief in itself.